odoo-dev/odoo/doc/howtos/rdtraining/01_architecture.rst

 =============

 Odoo is available in `two versions`_: Odoo Enterprise (licensed & shared sources) and Odoo Community (open-source).
-On top of services such as support or upgrades, an Enterprise version provide extra functionalities to Odoo.
+In addition to services such as support or upgrades, the Enterprise version provides extra functionalities to Odoo.
 From a technical point-of-view, these functionalities are simply new modules installed on top of the modules provided by the Community version.

 Ready to start?
 Before writing actual code, let's go to the :ref:`next chapter <howto/rdtraining/02_setup>` to review the Odoo installation process.
-Even if Odoo is already running on your system, we strongly suggest you go through this chapter to make sure we are on the same page to start the development of our new application.
+Even if Odoo is already running on your system, we strongly suggest you go through this chapter to make sure we start on the same page during the development of our new application.

 .. _multitier architecture:
     https://en.wikipedia.org/wiki/Multitier_architecture